estebanmunchjones2019/react-hooks-article/readme.md

       // and if it works wihtout it.
     }, []);

-  // then apiData is used in the template const posts = apiData.slice(0,2).map(item => {
+  // then apiData is used in the template to show only 3 posts const posts = apiData.slice(0,2).map(item => {
     return <li>{item.title}</li>;
 });
   return (
 // React.fragments and title
+    // change to <ol>
       <ul>
           {posts}
       </ul>